-The core curriculum consists of several options including a course on Global Perspectives; an Extended Project where students research a topic of their particular interest and produce a dissertation or artefact; and the Young Enterprise course to develop entrepreneurship.
+The core curriculum consists of several options including an Extended Project where students research a topic of their particular interest and produce a dissertation or artefact, and the Young Enterprise course to develop entrepreneurship.

 Equally, there is the possibility of continuing to learn a foreign language and, on offer, is a Mathematics and English course for those who wish to develop their numeracy and literacy skills to service other subjects.